neironus/100DaysOfPython/README.md

     Guessing Game - Tests API

 ### Day 74
-    Bites 101 of Pybites - f-strings and a simple if/else Bites 102 of Pybites - Infinite loop, input, continue and break Bites 103 of Pybites - Loop through a dictionary and pluralise a word Bites 104 of Pybites - Split and join
+    Bite 101 of Pybites - f-strings and a simple if/else Bite 102 of Pybites - Infinite loop, input, continue and break Bite 103 of Pybites - Loop through a dictionary and pluralise a word Bite 104 of Pybites - Split and join
-    Bites 105 of PyBites - Slice and dice
+    Bite 105 of PyBites - Slice and dice
-    Bites 106 of PyBites - Strip out vowels and count the number of replacements Bites 107 of PyBites - Filter numbers with a list comprehension Bites 108 of PyBites - Loop over a dict of namedtuples calculating a total score Bites 109 of PyBites - Workout dict lookups and raising an exception Bites 110 of PyBites - Type conversion and exception handling
+    Bite 106 of PyBites - Strip out vowels and count the number of replacements Bite 107 of PyBites - Filter numbers with a list comprehension Bite 108 of PyBites - Loop over a dict of namedtuples calculating a total score Bite 109 of PyBites - Workout dict lookups and raising an exception Bite 110 of PyBites - Type conversion and exception handling

 ### Day 75
     Python jumpstart 10 - Movie Service